 Who we are…

 Leigh Dorsey and Dameon Colbry are co-owners of Rowing to Wild and consider themselves lucky to be part of the vibrant rowing community of Belfast, Maine.
 They met while rowing in a 32-foot Cornish Pilot Gig owned by ComeBoating!.
-Together, they rowed the 750-mile Race to Alaska in 2019, and have each completed the race a second time (separately) since then.
+Together, they rowed the 750-mile Race to Alaska in 2019 as Team Backwards AF, and have each completed the race a second time since then: Leigh on Team Don’t Tell Mom in 2022, and Dameon on Team of One in 2023.
 They share a passion for open-water rowing, especially when it involves camping on wild islands off rugged coastlines.

 Both are Registered Maine Sea Kayaking Guides, which is the guide classification that covers all paddle sports that take place on saltwater in Maine.

-Fueling up before setting off on our thru-row of the Maine Island Trail in 2018.
+Fueling up before our thru-row of the Maine Island Trail in 2018.

 Leigh graduated from the U.S. Coast Guard Academy and developed multiple skillsets during her five years of active duty service, first as a deck watch officer on a sea-going buoy tender, and later as a passenger vessel inspector and marine casualty investigator.
 Her Coast Guard training has proven handy for navigating the hazards of currents, wind, waves, and vessel traffic that small human-powered boats must negotiate with particular care.
 Leigh has been rowing for more than 20 years, and since 2015 has enjoyed providing rowing instruction to beginning and experienced rowers alike (in both sliding seat and fixed seat rowboats).
 She is Wilderness First Aid and CPR certified.
 She has completed the 750-mile Race to Alaska twice in a sliding-seat rowboat, most recently in 2022 with her sister Clare as her partner.
 When she is not rowing or coaching rowing, she enjoys cooking, reading, gardening, writing, hiking, and doing just about anything (or nothing at all) with her daughters Rose and Della.